nuglah/ryan-green-password-generator/README.md

 ## Description

 Using starter html and css, I added a javascript file that after clicking the genrate button would randomly genrate a password after setting parameters using prompts and confirms.
 Through this assignment I learned a lot about using javascript to make a functioning app.
-I also learned how to write a complex function that can take several different parameters and to be able to write the result of a function to the actual html.
+I also learned how to write a complex function that can take several different parameters and to be able to write the result of a function to the actual page.

 ## Installation